Updated April 21, 2026

 SWORN Weapons Tier List

 As a rule, lower-tier weapons suffer from clunky animations, long cooldowns, or restricted range that limit damage output and disrupt the rhythm of combat.
-The game strongly rewards ranged and semi-ranged play, particularly on higher difficulties where enemies hit harder, and melee trades become costly.
+The game strongly rewards ranged and semi-ranged play, particularly on higher difficulties where enemies hit harder and Corrupted variants demand even tighter positioning.
+Melee trades become costly on Knight and above.
 Lower-tier picks aren't unplayable, but they demand more skill and more favorable blessing rolls to keep up.

 SWORN Weapons Tier List